DeepMotionEditing/deep-motion-editing/README.md

-# Deep-motion-editing (under construction)
+# Deep-motion-editing
 This library provides fundamental and advanced functions to work with 3D character animation in deep learning with Pytorch.
 The code contains end-to-end modules, from reading and editing animation files to visualizing and rendering (using Blender) them.

-The two main deep editing operations provided here, were proposed in [Skeleton-Aware Networks for Deep Motion Retargeting]() and [Unpaired Motion Style Transfer from Video to Animation](), which are published in SIGGRAPH 2020.
+The two main deep editing operations provided here, were proposed in [Skeleton-Aware Networks for Deep Motion Retargeting](https://deepmotionediting.github.io/retargeting) and [Unpaired Motion Style Transfer from Video to Animation](https://deepmotionediting.github.io/style_transfer), which are published in SIGGRAPH 2020.

-This library is written and maintained by [Kfir Aberman](kfiraberman.github.io), [Peizhuo Li](https://peizhuoli.github.io/) and [Yijia Weng](https://halfsummer11.github.io/).
+This library is written and maintained by [Kfir Aberman](https://kfiraberman.github.io), [Peizhuo Li](https://peizhuoli.github.io/) and [Yijia Weng](https://halfsummer11.github.io/).
 The library is still under development.

 ## Quick Start